railsuser2014/openobject-doc-book-en/3/3_9/tax_structure.rst

 You can attach zero or more :guilabel:`Purchase Taxes` and :guilabel:`Sale Taxes` items to products, so that you can account separately for purchase and sales taxes (or Input and Output VAT – where VAT is Value Added Tax).
 Because you can attach more than one tax, you can handle a VAT or Sales Tax separately from an Eco Tax on the same product.

-To create a new :guilabel:`Tax Code`, use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Taxes --> Tax Codes`.
+To create a new :guilabel:`Tax Code`, use the menu :menuselection:`Accounting --> Configuration --> Taxes --> Tax Codes`.
 You should define the following fields:

 .. figure::  images/account_def_tax_code_form.png
    :scale: 75